Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: CCQM and Wavefunction Realism

 As discussed in Sect.\ \ref{Sec:SolnMeasProb}, macroscopic systems of strongly interacting particles are described by separate wavefunctions, each confined to a localized region, so that $g(\x_k)$ is well localized in position space for the particles in these systems.
 This corresponds to the macroscopic world as we are aware of it, thus providing an account of the world compatible with our experience.

-Ghirardi (1996) and Ghirardi et al.\ (1995) reject the density of stuff interpretation of Bell (1990), and instead adopt an interpretation for CSL that involves the average mass density in three-dimensional position space.
+\citet{ghirardi1996} and \citet{ggb1995} reject the density of stuff in $3N$-dimensional configuration space interpretation, and instead adopt an interpretation for CSL that involves the average mass density in three-dimensional position space.
 It is easy to see why the interpretation of $g(\x_k)$ as the density of a particle in position space will not give a picture of reality compatible with experience in the case of CSL for, in that model, if we presume that there is one wavefunction for the whole universe and that this wavefunction is appropriately symmetrized under the exchange of identical particles, then every identical particle in the universe must have exactly the same position probability distribution.
 In other words, the distribution $g(\x_k)$ of each identical particle must extend over the entire universe.
 This is not just because the wavefunction is continuous in the GRW/CSL model and so can never fall to zero magnitude.
-Even if the wavefunction were discrete, the distribution $g(\x_k)$ of each particle of the same type as particle $k$ would extend over the entire universe (other than regions in which there are no particles of this type) due to the presumed symmetry character of the wavefunction.
-This is why the supporters of GRW/CSL must adopt a particle-number density or mass density interpretation of the wavefunction in order to obtain a picture of reality compatible with our experience.
-In CCQM, identical particles only symmetrize within a single wavefunction which represents a finite number of particles extended over a limited volume of space.
-Hence, the position probability distribution will be confined within this volume, so we are able to adopt the density of stuff interpretation of Bell.
-It is an advantage of CCQM that it allows for a more straightforward realist interpretation of the wavefunction than is possible in the GRW/CSL models.
+Even if the wavefunction were discrete, the distribution $g(\x_k)$ of each particle of the same type as particle $k$ would extend over the entire universe (except if there are regions in which particles of this type are absent) due to the presumed symmetry character of the wavefunction.